Rust-Simply/idiomatic-rust-in-simple-steps/src/scripts/iriss-01.md

 We're going to run the application MSYS2 UCRT64

-And we'll run pacman dash capital S mingw w64 ucrt x86 64 gcc
+And we'll run pacman dash capital S mingw dash w64 dash ucrt dash x86 underscore 64 dash gcc

 You'll be asked for confirmation, just hit enter

 This will install gcc and all of its dependencies

-Once finished we can check this worked with gcc --version
+Once finished we can check this worked with gcc dash dash version

 Phew, thats it, if you're still here, you are incredible!